trullock/Boundarizr/README.md

 # Demo

 If you're like me, you probably love a good demo.
-Well, since I don't have one of _those_ you'll have to make do with this: [http://paullewis.github.io/boundarizr](an adequate demo of Boundarizr).
+Well, since I don't have one of _those_ you'll have to make do with this: [an adequate demo of Boundarizr](http://paullewis.github.io/boundarizr).

 # Right, but what's the deal?